 When it comes to problems due to rocky soil, how landscape gardeners deal with them?

-Rocks can be a useful decor to your garden, however, depending on their size, density, or nature, they can be a problem.
+Rocks can be useful decor to your garden, however, depending on their size, density, or nature, they can be a problem.
 They may not be a hindrance to your landscaping but can influence the costs of your construction.
 Reason enough for you to consider planning ahead before finally getting into the work proper.

 In some cases where rocks are sunk deeper in the soil, they can find their way to the surface.
 Initial solution for this would be dealing with the rocky ground and then giving attention to the rocks that may appear sooner.
 Rock management is necessary starting from the project implementation and then beyond.

-Hiring professionals such as experienced landscape gardeners may be of great help, more if they have the knowledge in working with rocky ground.
+Hiring professionals such as experienced landscape gardeners may be of great help, more if they have the knowledge of working with rocky ground.
 Here are the things to do when dealing with rocky landscaping.

 Usually, turf grasses are utilised in landscaping.
 They require a rock-free surface for them to grow and be mowed easily.
 What professionals do is that they first assess the area and then strategically determine how they are going to deal with the visible rocks.
 In terms of golf courses, rock rakes or other heavy equipment are used to comb rocks that are lying on the surface of large areas.
 Once the surface is rock-free, topsoil is imported to ensure a graded ground.
 This new layer reduces the possibility of rocks to emerge for topsoil is denser than the existing ground beneath.